Nadia Petrova: 2007: Dip in form

-2008: Wimbledon Quarterfinal, multiple titles
+2008: Wimbledon quarterfinal, multiple titles

 Petrova started her 2008 season on a two-match losing streak going into the Australian Open, losing in the first round in Gold Coast as the second seed to Tathiana Garbin, 7–5, 5–7, 3–6, and in Sydney 5–7, 3–6 to Sybille Bammer.
 She still managed to reach the fourth round of the Australian Open though as the 14th seed with wins over Nicole Pratt, Anne Kremer, and Ekaterina Makarova, all in straight sets.
 There she played Agnieszka Radwańska, who beat her 6–1, 5–7, 0–6.
 Petrova held a 6–1, 3–0 lead and looked to be on her way to an easy victory.
 In the third set, she won just four points.

 Petrova's injuries continued to strike -when she was forced to retire in the second round of Miami with a right quad strain while trailing 1–2 in the first set against Zheng Jie.

-At the German Open in Berlin, Petrova returned to action as the 16th seed and defeated Katarina Srebotnik, 7–6, 3–6, 7–6, in the first round, before losing in the second round to Maria Kirilenko, 3–6, 3–6.
+At the German Open in Berlin, Petrova returned to action as the 16th seed and defeated Katarina Srebotnik in a three-setter the first round, before losing in the second to Maria Kirilenko, 3–6, 3–6.
 As a result, she dropped out of the top 20 for the first time since August 2003.
-Petrova was once again defeated by Kirilenko in the first round of Rome, but this time in three sets, 6–3, 5–7, 4–6.
+Petrova was once again defeated by Kirilenko in the first round of Rome, but this time in three sets.
 At her final warm-up tournament in Istanbul, Nadia was seeded third and got past Lilia Osterloh in the first and Marta Domachowska in the second round.
-She lost to Akgul Amanmuradova, 6–7, 6–1, 4–6, in the quarterfinals.
+She lost to Akgul Amanmuradova in three sets in the quarterfinals.

 These losses put Petrova in poor stead going into the French Open.
-As the 25th seed, she beat Aravane Rezaï and Alisa Kleybanova in straight sets, before being thrashed by Svetlana Kuznetsova in the third round, 2–6, 1–6.
+As the 25th seed, she beat Aravane Rezaï and Alisa Kleybanova, in straight sets, before being thrashed by Kuznetsova in the third round, 6–2, 6–1.

 Petrova's grass-court season began at Eastbourne, where she reached her first final of the year showing good form.
-She was beaten in a close match by Pole Agnieszka Radwańska, 4–6, 7–6, 4–6.
+She was beaten in a close match by Agnieszka Radwańska, 6–4, 6–7, 6–4.